 Varnishing is possible only on one side (front).

-Do not varnish "bleed" (varnished objects must not extend into the bleed area) – this may cause varnish to chip during cutting.
+Do not varnish "bleed" (varnished objects must not extend into the bleed area) – this may cause the varnish to chip during cutting.

 Files with a mask in the bleed area are processed at the client's own risk.